-- (b) Election of regular and independent directors. - (c) Re-appointment of external auditor and fixing its audit service fees.
+(c) Re-appointment of RG Manabat & Company as external auditor and fixing its audit service fees at P8 million.

 Item 19.
 Voting Procedures

 (a) The affirmative vote of at least majority of the shares present or represented in the meeting shall be required to approve all actions submitted to the vote of stockholders.